nimakam/keytag/README.md

 Many of today's widely used applications, like social networking (Facebook), micro blogging (Twitter), Ride hailing (Uber) and others, can be reconstructed using the standards based, decentralized building blocks of Web 3.0.
 Although the back-ends of all these applications can run on smart contracts in a well-defined decentralized manner, the user facing aspects will likely be operated by centralized, locally regulated technology brands.
 The will compete on the basis of brand identity, regulation limitations amongst others.

 These applications can, and likely will, use the same standard decentralized identity, personal data management protocols.
 By the same logic as above, this self-sovereign identity functionality will also best be surfaced to users by centralized technology brands.
-Keychain will capitalize on this large opportunity to build a well-branded, highly usable set of applications to enable self-sovereign identity at scale.
+Keytag will capitalize on this large opportunity to build a well-branded, highly usable set of applications to enable self-sovereign identity at scale.